iiPythonx/xpp/README.md

 python main.py test.xt
 ```

-The `operators_file` field is the directory in where all the operators are located.
-It is suggested to leave it as is unless you wish to rename or move the files elsewhere.

-## Syntaxes
+## Syntax

-The syntaxes of the x2 language is fairly simple.
+The syntax of the x2 language is fairly simple.
 Below you can find a list of all the operators and techniques with examples attached.

 ---